berrym/lair-chat/MIGRATION_STATUS_REPORT.md

 ## Conclusion

-The Lair-Chat legacy migration has achieved significant milestones with a solid foundation of modern architectural patterns.
-The core application functionality has been successfully migrated to use ConnectionManager, AuthManager, and action-based UI patterns.
+The Lair-Chat legacy migration has achieved major milestones with a complete transition to modern architectural patterns.
+All core application functionality now uses ConnectionManager, AuthManager, and action-based UI patterns, with no remaining legacy code.

-Phase 4 represents the final cleanup phase where we remove the now-unused compatibility layer and legacy code.
-The project is well-positioned for a successful v0.6.0 release with a clean, maintainable, and performant modern architecture.
+Phase 4 has been successfully completed with the removal of all compatibility layer code, legacy transport functions, and updating of documentation.
+The project is now entering the final Phase 5 for comprehensive testing and release preparation.

-**Recommendation**: Proceed with real-world testing to validate the current state, then continue with systematic compatibility layer removal in Phase 4.
+**Recommendation**: Proceed with end-to-end testing to validate the complete migration, then prepare documentation and release notes for v0.6.0.

 ---

-*This report reflects the status as of Phase 4, Step 4.1.1 completion.
+*This report reflects the status as of Phase 4 completion.
 Progress tracking updated in LEGACY_MIGRATION_ACTION_PLAN.md.*